A History of Europe

 In the economic sphere England remained dominant.
 The British Isles still produced 60% of Europe's coal and iron, about the same percentage as a generation earlier.
 Other countries were now catching up as far as railroads were concerned, but this had to do more with their size than their technology; Germany and France obviously needed more miles of tracks to connect their cities than the United Kingdom did.
 And this fact doesn't point out the extra advantage given by British capitalism, for whereas Britain's railroads were built and paid for by businessmen, the German network was partially financed by the army.(18)

-One part of Europe that even Bismarck could do little about was the Balkans.
+Now let's get back to Europe in Bismarck's time.
+One part of the continent that even Bismarck could do little about was the Balkans.
 Lacking both industry and democratic institutions, this region resembled Asia more than it did western and central Europe.
 Because Russia had been prevented from moving in to fill the vacuum left by the expiring Ottoman Empire, a number of petty states arose that hated each other and could never be satisfied with the borders that were redrawn after every war.
 So unsolvable was the Balkan problem, that it produced a new word to describe political disunity: Balkanization.
 In 1877 the Russians made a second attempt to destroy the Turks (the Russo-Turkish War), and when the British threatened to get involved on the sultan's side, Bismarck invited representatives of all interested nations to come to Berlin and iron out their differences there.
 Thus, Serbia, Montenegro, and Romania all joined Greece as independent Balkan states.
 The Bulgars got two autonomous states, named Bulgaria and East Rumelia.
 Since the three Turkish provinces of Bosnia, Herzegovina and Novipazar had been the cause of that war, Austria-Hungary occupied them and set forth on a ferocious campaign of "pacification," designed to eliminate any hint of dissent or potential dissent.
 The British and French were satisfied with territorial gains far from the action (Tunisia for the French, Cyprus for the British), and while Germany didn't claim anything this time, Bismarck mended the bad relations that had existed between Germany and Austria-Hungary since the 1866 war.

 The next scuffle was the Bulgar-Serb War of 1885.
 This started when the Bulgars announced, in defiance of the Berlin settlement, that their two states would unite into one; the Serbs, prodded by the Austrians (both wanted a weak Bulgaria), immediately challenged them but met military defeat.
 Such is the "strange bedfellows" nature of diplomacy that in this conflict Britain supported Bulgaria and Russia (which had become the Serbs' main backer since 1878) upheld the sanctity of the Berlin terms.
 Eventually common sense prevailed and the Bulgars were allowed to bring the two halves of their country together.